raviraina/COMP251-Final-Project/README.md

 The program returns `-1` if the incumbent wins, otherwise it returns the minimum number of votes required for the challenger to win.

+## Solution
+The program fitst initializes the total number of delegates, then calculates whether or not Trump or Biden can win outright (without the need for undicided voters).
+This returns `-1` or `0` respectively.
+If this is not the case, the program then uses a variant of the knapsack problem (dynamic programming), returning the minimum value greater than the "weight limit" of the knapsack.

 ## Use
 The program reads in a text file with the following structure: